Data at rest encryption in Step Functions - AWS Step Functions

 Creating an Step Functions Activity with a customer managed key is similar to creating a state machine with a customer managed key.
 Before you can create a activity with customer managed AWS KMS keys, your user or role only needs AWS KMS permissions to DescribeKey.
 During creation of the Activity, you choose the key and set the encryption configuration parameters.

 Note that Step Functions Activity resources remain immutable.
-You can not update the encryptionConfiguration for an activity ARN of an existing activity; you must create a new Activity resource.
+You cannot update the encryptionConfiguration for an activity ARN of an existing activity; you must create a new Activity resource.
 Callers to the Activity API endpoints must have kms:DescribeKey permissions to successfully create an activity with a AWS KMS key.

 When customer managed key encryption is enabled on an Activity Task, the state machine execution role will require kms:GenerateDataKey and kms:Decrypt permission for the activity key.
 If you are creating this state machine from the Step Functions console, the auto role creation feature will add these permissions.